Georgia in the Junior Eurovision Song Contest 2015

 Georgia selected their Junior Eurovision Song Contest 2015 entry through an internal selection like they've done in previous years.
 On 25 September 2015 it was revealed that group The Virus will represent Georgia in the contest with the song "Gabede".
 Georgia ended in tenth place with 51 points.

 Internal selection

-Like Georgia has done most years since their début in the contest, the Georgian broadcaster GPB decided to internally select their 2015 artist after holding an open audition.
+Georgian broadcaster GPB decided to internally select their 2015 artist after holding an open audition.
 It was originally announced on 5 August 2015 that Liza, Elen, Tako and Data will represent Georgia, however on 25 September 2015 it was revealed that they would perform as a group The Virus.

 Artist and song information

 The Virus

 The Virus is a Georgian pop group, consisting of singers: Elee Kay (Elene Kezhrishvili), Tako Gagnidze, Lizi Tavberidze and Data Pavliashvili.
 They are notable for having represented Georgia in the Junior Eurovision Song Contest 2015, placing tenth out of seventeen entries.

 Gabede

 "Gabede" (Dare) is a song by the Georgian pop group "The Virus" and it will represent Georgia in the Junior Eurovision Song Contest 2015 in Bulgaria.